Rishabh672003/dotfiles/README.md

 let me explain how yadm works because i couldn't figure it out for the first few

 days that I used it
-what yadm does is use your home directory as a git repo but doesnt adds anything to the git repo where the .git directory stays is in `~/.local/share/yadm/repo.git/`
+what yadm does is use your home directory as a git repo but doesn't adds anything to the git repo where the .git directory stays is in `~/.local/share/yadm/repo.git/`

 #### Get started